-- Referencing is a process aimed at comparing national qualifications frameworks or systems to the ACQF, thereby building on national ownership, collaboration between relevant institutions and stakeholders, provision of evidence for transparency of the analysis and reporting on all referencing criteria and procedures. - At national levels, referencing contributes to self-assessment of the status of the national qualifications framework and system to identify areas for reform and improvement and to draw attention to the NQF among national policy institutions and stakeholders. - At continental level and between countries, referencing to the ACQF of a significant and increasing number of national qualifications or systems leads to the creation of a common area of trusted qualifications and enables the transformative potential of the ACQF for the continent.
+- Referencing is a process aimed at comparing national qualifications frameworks or systems to the ACQF.
+It builds on national ownership, collaboration between relevant institutions and stakeholders, provision of evidence for transparency of the analysis and reporting on all referencing criteria and procedures. - At national levels, referencing contributes to self-assessment of the status of the national qualifications framework and system to identify areas for reform and improvement and to draw attention to the NQF among national policy institutions and stakeholders. - At continental level and between countries, referencing to the ACQF of a significant and increasing number of national qualifications or systems leads to the creation of a common area of trusted qualifications and enables the transformative potential of the ACQF for the continent.

-Referencing to the ACQF
+Referencing to ACQF

-- A process to compare national qualifications frameworks/ qualifications levels with those of the overarching qualifications framework (ACQF). - Through a structured referencing process, based on agreed and common criteria and procedures, a national inter-institutional team (experts, stakeholders) defines and establishes the relationship/ link the NQF/ NQS levels and quality assurance with those of the ACQF. - The purpose of referencing to the ACQF is to contribute to clarity and mutual trust between national (regional) qualifications frameworks and systems, to comparability of qualifications of different countries, to transparency through information-sharing on qualifications frameworks and systems.
+- Through a structured referencing process, based on agreed and common criteria and procedures, a national inter-institutional team (experts, stakeholders) defines and establishes the relationship/ link the NQF/ NQS levels and quality assurance with those of the ACQF. - The purpose of referencing to the ACQF is to contribute to clarity and mutual trust between national (regional) qualifications frameworks and systems, to comparability of qualifications of different countries, to transparency through information-sharing on qualifications frameworks and systems.